betterscientificsoftware/bssw.io/Articles/Blog/2024-08-TechnicalPropertiesOfSustainableSoftware.md

 Need document is needed to constrain the scope of the software and to continue to improve software cohesion and internal consistency with future changes.

 * **Portable, well-documented, robust tests that demonstrate and protect the important behaviors of the software**:
-These tests should give the key use cases and embody the requirements of the code and not be just simple no-change regression tests [???].
+These tests should give the key use cases and embody the requirements of the code and not be just simple no-change regression tests<sup>[e2s-book-2016]</sup>
 It must be made clear how to run these tests and ensure they pass or fail.
 The reason for why a test passes or fails must be obvious from the output of the test without having to open a debugger or add extra print statements.
 These tests can take the place of a lot of documentation that one would otherwise need to write and such tests are, in a way, better than more standard documentation since automated tests are always checked after every change where standard documentation cannot.